 Not been diagnosed with chronic diseases

 Immune deficiency, hemophilia, uncontrolled diabetes, and connective-tissue diseases are few chronic illnesses that conflict with this treatment.
 These health issues also hinder a successful fusion of the tissues and titanium dental implants.

 Have suitable maintenance medication

-If you’re maintaining immunosuppressants like steroids, implants will not work for you.
-These kinds of medication lowers the chance of the metal post fusing with your body.
+If you’re maintaining immunosuppressants, implants will not work for you.
+These kinds of medication lower the chance of the metal post fusing with your body.
 Also, they pose a higher risk of infection.